hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-gcp/02-hcp-terraform-setup/assignment.md

 No really...you *must* name your workspace **hashicat-gcp**.
 If you don't the exercises will break.
 Do not attempt to name it something else.

-**Note:** If you already have a **hashicat-gcp** workspace, please delete the workspace by selecting the workspace-level **Settings >> Destruction and Deletion** menu, clicking the **Delete from Terraform Cloud** button, typing **hashicat-gcp** to confirm, and then clicking the "Delete workspace" button.
+**Note:** If you already have a **hashicat-gcp** workspace, please delete the workspace by selecting the workspace-level **Settings >> Destruction and Deletion** menu, clicking the **Delete from HCP Terraform** button, typing **hashicat-gcp** to confirm, and then clicking the "Delete workspace" button.
 Then re-create it as above.
 Doing this avoids possible problems with mis-matched state versions when executing local runs after having executed remote runs.
 This could happen if you already played this track in the past.

 ---